 0x0C – Preset Bank XI – SAT3

-Bit 12-15: reserved

 Byte 6 up to 1115/605 (Coding Table I / Coding Table II): Preset Info

 NOTE: Transfer starts at Preset number sent in the request N is also stated in the request.
 If N is greater than ListSize, the complete list will be transferred.